Empowered Learning at CK

 Some Frequently Asked Questions:

-Should children bring iPads to school every day?
+Should children bring iPads to school every day and what if they forget to bring it in?

-There is an expectation that children bring their iPad to school fully charged each day however there may be days where iPads are not used and your child’s teacher will let them know in advance to save them bringing them in on those days.
+There is an expectation that children bring their iPad to school fully charged each day (at least 60%) however there may be days where iPads are not used and your child’s teacher will let them know in advance to save them bringing them in on those days.

 Children will receive their iPads at the start of P6, but when do we give them back?

-After children receive their iPads in P6, they will keep them until the end of P7.
-At the end of P7, children will hand the iPads back and a new iPad will then be issued by their new High School.
+After children receive their iPads in P6, they will keep the same iPad until the end of S2!
 We don’t collect them in over the Christmas and Easter holidays however have decided to collect them in over the Summer.

-When setting up their iPads, children will be given a ‘Managed Apple ID’.
+When setting up their iPads in school, children will be given a ‘Managed Apple ID’.
 This is different to a usual login as it restricts certain features such as purchasing tools and downloading from the ‘App Store’.
+These Apple IDs will have different passwords to their Microsoft 365 accounts but school staff will keep a record of them.

-Children will choose their own passcodes for their iPad in order to stop any unauthorised use by other children and can also use the ‘Fingerprint ID’.
-Again, your child’s teacher is able to reset this if they forget it or they get locked out.
+Children will be able to choose their own passcodes for their iPad in order to stop any unauthorised use by other children (and siblings!).
+They can also use the ‘Finger ID’ function.
+If they forget their passcode then Mr Morley and Mr Harper are the people who can quickly reset it.

 There is no App Store.
 Does this mean my child can’t download any apps?